 Duck Prosciutto Appetizer with dates and aged cheddar to serve your guests a sweet and salty bite for the holiday season.

-Holiday season is coming, we’ll soon receive guests at home and/or vice versa.
+The holiday season is coming, we’ll soon receive guests at home and/or vice versa.
 Here is a great idea to make your guests happy as a clam.
-A lovely plate of duck prosciutto appetizer rolled up around a date piece and aged cheddar to open up those guests stomach before the main meal.
+A lovely plate of duck prosciutto appetizer rolled up around a dated piece and aged cheddar to open up those guests’ stomachs.
 Those little bites will go away in no time, guaranteed, so make sure to prepare enough of those little nibbles.

 This is the caviar of cured meat, it’s simply a duck’s breast with its fat (magret), cured and dried.
-They usually sell it, pre sliced, sous-vide at the butcher, delicatessen shops or markets.
+They usually sell it, pre-sliced, sous-vide at the butcher, delicatessen shops or markets.
 If you do not know where to buy such a product, they are lots of recipes out there to make your own duck prosciutto (like this NYT one).
-Some with just salt, other like a gravlax, with sugar and salt cured, extra smoky flavors, spiced up, etc. Plus once you’ve cured a whole breast you can easily keep it in the fridge for weeks.
-It goes in so many dishes, like salads, croutons with figs or marmalade or cook it and turn it into a fancy pancetta.
+Some with just salt, others like gravlax, with sugar and salt-cured, extra smoky flavours, spiced up, etc. Plus once you’ve cured a whole breast you can easily keep it in the fridge for weeks.
+It goes in so many dishes, like salads, croutons with figs or marmalade or cooks and turns it into a fancy pancetta.
 This last one is often mistaken for bacon, when lightly cooked and crispier.
 But the duck is finer and more delicate than bacon, although both are pretty high in fat so it’s better not to abuse those little appetizers.

 The cheese used in those rolls needs to be an aged one, a sharp and strong cheese.
 You can substitute the aged cheddar for any other type of aged cheese.
-I’m thinking; Gruyere, Conté, Appezeller, Manchego, aged gouda or as long as its aged for a minimum of one year.
+I’m thinking; Gruyere, Conté, Appenzeller, Manchego, aged gouda or as long as it’s aged for one year.

-The older the better the cheese will hold in the rolls, aged cheeses contains less moisture, they will take longer to melt in the heat and hold up better in the rolls.
+The older the better, it will hold in the rolls.
+Aged cheeses contain less moisture, they will take longer to melt in the heat and hold up better.
 If you use a young cheese, it will melt right out.
-An other nice fact about older cheese is… they are stronger so you can use a way smaller piece and still get a clear presence of it in the appetizers.
+Another nice fact about older cheese is… they are stronger so you can use a way smaller piece and still get a clear presence of it in the appetizers.

-We’ll cook just a tad the rolls, up until the duck get’s slightly crispier and the cheese on the verge to melt, so keep an eye on them when they get in the oven.
+We’ll cook them just a tad the rolls, up until the duck gets slightly crispier and the cheese on the verge to melt, so keep an eye on them when they get in the oven.